-An architect possesses critical skills and responsibilities.
-Not only do you have to develop an efficient and aesthetically pleasing structure, but you’re also normally responsible for the implementation of the design.
 While we always want things to go according to plan, you may have worked on enough projects by now to understand that things often stray off course.
 There’s a popular saying that goes “Hope for the best and prepare for the worst.”
-Architect insurance helps you prepare for the worst.
+Architects insurance helps you prepare for the worst.

 Here are just a few risks that architects may encounter:

-While insurance can’t thwart the challenges involved in your daily work, it can help you if a customer blames you for problems that occur within the project.
+While insurance can’t thwart all the challenges involved in your daily work, it can help you if a customer blames you for problems that occur with a project.
 The right insurance plan, from standard business insurance to liability coverage and professional indemnity insurance for architects, is very valuable.

-The architect insurance you need depends on whether you work as an independent or you run an architectural firm.
+The architects insurance you need depends on whether you work as an independent or run an architectural firm.
 Some of the basic business coverages you may need to protect your company include the following:

 Note that workers' compensation laws vary by state and that you may be required to carry this coverage even if you do not have employees.
 Be sure to discuss your business insurance needs with an independent agent who can make sure you are in compliance in your state.